 During our virtual welcome reception for the Fellows, we disguised our pain — still reeling from the senseless killing of George Floyd and the mental charge of the protests that followed.
 However, we understood the importance of showing up and enthusiastically engaging with our young people as they shared their experiences, values, and insights that go well beyond debate rounds.
 In hearing their excitement in anticipation of the next 10 weeks — and the impact debate has already had on their lives — our spirits were lifted and our resilience was renewed.

 With support from our Fellows, we are working strategically to create innovative ways to bring debate to students across the country.
 Debate has joined the rest of the world in transitioning to online platforms.
-Our students and teachers will be navigating distance learning as they delve into the 2020-21 topic of criminal justice and work to process the cultural and systemic injustices it brings to light.
-Meanwhile, our NAUDL team is collaborating closely with the Urban Debate network, and the broader debate community, to thoughtfully prepare a highly engaging and supportive debate season.
-We are more focused than ever on providing more opportunities for academic engagement and amplification of student voices.
+Our students and teachers will be navigating distance learning as they delve into the 2020-21 topic of criminal justice reform and work to process the cultural and systemic injustices it brings to light.
+Meanwhile, our NAUDL team is collaborating closely with the Urban Debate Network, as well as the broader debate community, to thoughtfully prepare a highly engaging and supportive debate season.
+We are more focused than ever on providing opportunities for academic engagement and amplification of student voices.

-This is a watershed moment for our country and we cannot let this opportunity go to waste.
-We must work even harder to support our debaters and coaches and we will be relying on our community of supporters more than ever.
+This is a watershed moment for our country.
+We cannot let this opportunity go to waste.
+We must work even harder to support our debaters and coaches — and we will be relying on our community of supporters more than ever.
 Thank you for investing and believing in the importance of our work.

 Additional Links of Interest: